Skip to content

 volatile (boolean)

-option is set, a service request isn't buffered if connection is down - it will simply not be emitted.
+When volatile is set, a service request is not buffered if the connection is down — it will simply not be emitted.
 Default: false

 Handling exceptions

-When an exception occurs during a service method execution on the server, the error is sent back to the client.
+When an exception occurs during a service method execution on the server, the error is serialized and sent back to the client so that it can be caught:

 try {